abdelgzali/Dynamic-Arrays/README.md

 ## Dynamic-Arrays

-### Bitwise operation queries to demonstrate the flexibility of dynamic arrays like ArrayList
+### Bitwise operation queries to demonstrate the flexibility of dynamic arrays like ArrayList (fixed test case)

 - Create a list of 'N' empty sequences, where each sequence is indexed from 0 to N - 1.
 - Create int 'lastAnswer' initialized at 0.